-Chapter 4.10 Purpose
+Purpose

 City Code Chapter

-4.10.010 Purpose of This Title.
+Purpose of This Ordinance.

-The purpose of this Title and the policy of the City of Portland is to permit and encourage original art murals on a content-neutral basis on certain terms and conditions.
+The purpose of this Ordinance and the policy of the City of Molalla is to permit and encourage original art murals on a content-neutral basis on certain terms and conditions.
 Original art murals comprise a unique medium of expression which serves the public interest.
 Original art murals have purposes distinct from signs and confer different benefits.
-Such purposes and benefits include: improved aesthetics; avenues for original artistic expression; public access to original works of art; community participation in the creation of original works of art; community building through the presence of and identification with original works of art; and a reduction in the incidence of graffiti and other crime.
+Such purposes and benefits include improved aesthetics; avenues for original artistic expression; public access to original works of art; community participation in the creation of original works of art; community building through the presence of and identification with original works of art; and a reduction in the incidence of graffiti and other crime.
 Murals can increase community identity and foster a sense of place and enclosure if they are located at heights and scales visible to pedestrians, are retained for longer periods of time and include a neighborhood process for discussion.

 4.11.010 Where These Regulations Apply.

-The regulations of this title apply to all Original Art Murals installed on sites within the City of Portland.
-It does not apply to installations that are in the right-of-way, unless the installation is part of a building or structure that extends from the site over a right-of-way.
+The regulations of this title apply to all Original Art Murals installed on sites within the City of Molalla.
+It does not apply to installations that are in the right-of-way unless the installation is part of a building or structure that extends from the site over a right-of-way.

 4.12.010 General.